Early Decision for College: What to Know in 2026

 Reflect on Your Priorities

-• Academic Fit: Does the school offer the programs and opportunities you’re seeking?
+• Academic Fit: Does the school offer your desired programs?

-• Long-Term Goals: Will attending this school align with your future career and educational aspirations?
+• Long-Term Goals: Will this school help you achieve your aspirations?

 Assess Your Financial Situation

-• Financial Aid Needs: Are you prepared to commit to this school if the financial aid package isn’t as high as expected?
+• Financial Aid Needs: Are you prepared to commit if the aid package is less than expected?

-• Scholarship Opportunities: Research whether the school offers merit-based or need-based aid and how these fit your financial goals.
+• Scholarship Opportunities: Does the school offer merit-based or need-based aid that fits your goals?

-• Net Price Calculator: Use the college’s calculator to estimate the total cost of attendance.
+• Net Price Calculator: Have you estimated the total cost of attendance?

 Evaluate Your Readiness

-• Emotional Preparedness: Are you ready to make a binding decision early in your senior year?
+• Emotional Preparedness: Are you ready to make a binding decision early?

-• Academic Strength: Does your GPA, test scores, and overall application make you a competitive candidate?
+• Academic Strength: Do your grades and scores make you a strong candidate?

 Seek Guidance

-• School Counselor: Meet with your counselor to discuss whether Early Decision aligns with your academic and personal goals.
+• School Counselor: Discuss if Early Decision aligns with your goals.

-• Parents or Guardians: Ensure your family is supportive of the decision and understands the financial commitment.
+• Parents or Guardians: Ensure your family supports the decision and understands the commitment.

-• College Alumni or Current Students: Gain insights from individuals who have attended the school to understand their college experiences.
+• College Alumni or Current Students: Get insights from those who have attended the school.

 Use a Decision Checklist